runonbitcoin/walleteering/guide/02-purse.md

     tx.toString('hex')

-The second parameter is called `spent` and it's the total amount of satoshis spent as inputs in the transaction.
-Where as output amounts are part of the transaction, input amounts are not, so you may use this value to void having to do UTXO lookups when calculating the miner fee.
-Finally, the return value from `pay()` is the paid transaction in hex format again.
+The second parameter, `spent`, and is the total amount of satoshis spent in inputs of the transaction.
+Where as output amounts are part of the transaction itself, input amounts are not, so you may find this value helpful when calculating the miner fee.
+Finally, the return value from `pay()` should be the paid transaction in hex format.

-To implement `pay()`, the first step is to establish a two-way connection between the adapter and your wallet.
+To implement `pay()`, your first step is to establish a two-way connection between the adapter and your wallet.

-### Set up two-way communication
+### Setting up two-way communication

 While in theory we could do everything in the `pay()` method itself, to hide private keys and other secrets, it's better if the signing is perofrmed in the wallet so the application never has a chance to see the user's private keys.
 Wallets may be a hidden `iframe`, a web server, a browser extension, or even a hardware device.
 There are many types and the details will depend on your kind of wallet.
 However, communication is likely to be asyncronous, so you'll notice the `pay()` method is an async method.